 Each London Borough has unique challenges and opportunities.
 We want to show exactly what is possible with household level data.
 To do this, we need your help.
 And your data.

-Following the process we already use with over 50 councils nationwide, we’re merging data sets on individual housing benefit and council tax support claims from councils across London to show the main drivers of poverty in the capital.
+Following our existing trusted process we’re merging data sets on individual housing benefit and council tax support claims to show the main drivers of poverty in the capital.

 Data privacy and security is critical to us, as reflected in our data sharing agreement.
 Prior to receiving the data, you will remove any personally identifiable information.
-The analysis will be conducted in anonymised way and at the aggregate level.
+The analysis is conducted in anonymised way and at the aggregate level.

 - Provide input based on your direct experience